COST GUIDES

 New radiators have proven to be up to 50% more efficient than radiators that are 10+ years old.
 For this reason alone, it's sometimes best to incorporate the cost of a new boiler and radiators at the same time.

-As we've already outlined, the cost of a new boiler will depend on the type of boiler you choose, various factors surrounding installation, and whether you select any extras such as new rads, magnetic filters, or wifi-enabled controls.
+As we've already outlined, the cost of a new boiler will depend on the type of boiler you choose, various factors surrounding installation, and whether you select any extras such as new rads, magnetic filters, or Wifi-enabled controls.
+Let's look at the cost of a few common scenarios.

 To replace a combi boiler with another combi boiler costs on average £2,500 - £4,000 (supply and installation).